raultm/semver/README.md

 Every software development has it owns lyfecicle.
 Handling the versioning system would help the devs to invest more time in the software itself.

 The versioning involves some repetitive tasks.
-If we can develop a system than guide this tasks we'll get a profitable product.
+If we can develop a system that guide this tasks we'll get a profitable product.

 How
 ----